korpling/ANNIS/docs/src/mdbook/user-guide/src/import-and-config/instances.md

 available in the default installation.
 The `keyboard-layout` variable is used as the default value for the virtual keyboard of the AQL query box.
 If `login-on-start` is set to `true` a login window is shown at each startup of the ANNIS search UI if the user is not logged in yet.
+`help-url` allows to set your own help page which is displayed in the "Help" tab.

 While any user can group corpora into corpus sets for their own, you can define corpus sets for the whole instance.
 Each corpus set is an JSON-object with a